aurorax-space/docs/docs/code/advanced_usage/swarmaurora.md

 Swarm-Aurora can be a very helpful tool for exploring conjunction searches and evaluating data to see if it's of scientific interest.
 To help visualize conjunction searches performed using IDL-AuroraX, you can use several procedures to interact with Swarm-Aurora.
 Below, we'll have a closer look at what's possible.

-!!! warning "Currently only using IDL-AuroraX"

-    Currently, interacting with Swarm-Aurora can only be done with IDL-AuroraX.
-We are working on features in PyAuroraX and will be part of the [v0.10.0 release](https://github.com/aurorax-space/pyaurorax/milestone/3){:target="_blank"}.

 ## Open Conjunction Search in Swarm-Aurora

+!!! example "Example - open conjunction search in Swarm-Aurora"

+    This is an example of a simple conjunction search and different ways of opening it in Swarm-Aurora.

+    === "Python"

+        Using the [`conjunctions.swarmaurora`](/code/pyaurorax_api_reference/pyaurorax/conjunctions/swarmaurora/){:target="_blank"} submodule, you can open a conjunction search in Swarm-Aurora using a single line of Python code.
+This procedure uses Python's built-in [`webbrowser`](https://docs.python.org/3/library/webbrowser.html){:target="_blank"} module to launch a browser tab, with Swarm-Aurora loaded in it.

+        PyAuroraX supports two ways of opening conjunction searches in Swarm-Aurora:

+        1. Automatically opening in a browser
+        2. By providing a URL for you to copy into your preferred browser manually

+        To start, we'll do a simple conjunction search and then explore each of the three options.

+        ```python
+        # imports
+        import pyaurorax
+        import datetime

+        # define search parameters
+        start = datetime.datetime(2019, 1, 1, 0, 0, 0)
+        end = datetime.datetime(2019, 1, 3, 23, 59, 59)
+        ground_params = [
+            {
+                "programs": ["themis-asi"],
+                "platforms": ["fort smith", "gillam"],
+            }
+        ]
+        space_params = [
+            {
+                "programs": ["swarm"],
+                "hemisphere": ["northern"],
+            }
+        ]
+        distance = 500

+        # run conjunction search request
+        s = pyaurorax.conjunctions.search(start=start,
+                                          end=end,
+                                          distance=distance,
+                                          ground=ground_params,
+                                          space=space_params,
+                                          verbose=True)
+        ```

+        With the search now done and saved to the `s` variable, we can either open the results automatically in a browser:

+        ```python
+        pyaurorax.conjunctions.swarmaurora.open_in_browser(s)
+        ```

+        Or, output the URL so you can copy and paste it into your preferred browser manually.

+        ```python
+        print(pyaurorax.conjunctions.swarmaurora.get_url(s))
+        ```

+        If you run into issues with the default browser, or just want to use a different one, you can set the `browser` parameter to one of the supported browsers from the Python library.
+To view all browser options, refer to the table [here](https://docs.python.org/3/library/webbrowser.html#webbrowser.get).
+For example `pyaurorax.conjunctions.swarmaurora.open_in_browser(s, browser='google-chrome')`.

+    === "IDL"
         Using the [`aurorax_open_conjunctions_in_swarmaurora`](/code/idlaurorax_api_reference/conjunctions/open_in_swarmaurora/){:target="_blank"} procedure, you can open a conjunction search in Swarm-Aurora using a single IDL command.
 This procedure uses IDL's `widget_browser()` function to render a window that is a functional browser, with Swarm-Aurora loaded in it.

         !!! danger "Bug in IDL 8.8.1 and earlier"

             Please note, there exists a bug in IDL versions 8.8.1 and lower for computers using a UHD or 4K screens (resolution larger than 1920x1080).
 When using the command `aurorax_open_conjunctions_in_swarmaurora` to open a browser window, the window that launches doesn't work quite right.
 IDL version 8.8.2 has resolved this bug.

-!!! example "Example - open conjunction search in Swarm-Aurora"

-    This is an example of a simple conjunction search and different ways of opening it in Swarm-Aurora.

-    === "IDL"

-        IDL supports three ways of opening conjunction searches in Swarm-Aurora:
+        IDL-AuroraX supports three ways of opening conjunction searches in Swarm-Aurora:

-        1. In an IDL-based browser window
+        1. Automatically opening in an IDL-based browser window
-        2. By providing a URL for you to copy into your preferred browser
+        2. By providing a URL for you to copy into your preferred browser manually
-        3. By copying a URL to your clipboard that can be then pasted into your preferred browser
+        3. By copying a URL to your clipboard that can be then pasted into your preferred browser manually

         To start, we'll do a simple conjunction search and then explore each of the three options.